IKGissmart/Automaded-Inkscape-Downloader-script/README.md

 ```
 ./'inkscape Flatpak.sh'
 ```
-Now Everthing will be good to go
+Now Everthing should be good to go